San Jose, California: Wildlife

 Early written documents record the local presence of migrating salmon in the Rio Guadalupe dating as far back as the 18th century.
-Both steelhead (Oncorhynchus mykiss) and King salmon are extant in the Guadalupe River, making San Jose the southernmost major U. S. city with known salmon spawning runs, the other cities being Anchorage, Alaska; Seattle, Washington; Portland, Oregon and Sacramento, California.
+Both steelhead (Oncorhynchus mykiss) and King salmon are extant in the Guadalupe River, making San Jose the southernmost major U.S. city with known salmon spawning runs, the other cities being Anchorage; Seattle; Portland and Sacramento.
 Runs of up to 1,000 Chinook or King Salmon (Oncorhynchus tshawytscha) swam up the Guadalupe River each fall in the 1990s, but have all but vanished in the current decade apparently blocked from access to breeding grounds by impassable culverts, weirs and wide, exposed and flat concrete paved channels installed by the Santa Clara Valley Water District.
 In 2011 a small number of Chinook salmon were filmed spawning under the Julian Street bridge.

 Conservationist Roger Castillo, who discovered the remains of a mammoth on the banks of the Guadalupe River in 2005, found that a herd of tule elk (Cervus canadensis) had recolonized the hills of south San Jose east of Highway 101 in early 2019.

 At the southern edge of San José, Coyote Valley is a corridor for wildlife migration between the Santa Cruz Mountains and the Diablo Range.

 Demographics

-In 2014, the U.S. Census Bureau released its new population estimates.
-With a total population of 1,015,785, San Jose became the 11th U.S. city to hit the 1 million mark, even though it is currently the 10th most populous city (Detroit once had over 1 million residents but started a long decline below 1 million).
-It is currently the largest U.S. city with an Asian plurality population.
+In 2022, the US Census Bureau released its new population estimates.
+With a total population of 971,233, San Jose showed a 4.1% decline in population since the 2020 census.
+San Jose became the second US city in history (after Detroit) that used to have a population of more than one million but dropped back under one million.
+Some reasons for this decline are people leaving the area for more affordable cities and more remote working opportunities.